quicwg/base-drafts/writeups/base-drafts.md

 -->

-The document set defines several IANA registries that offer “Provisional Registrations” and require Expert review.
-The IESG should select subject matter experts for these registration types; candidates include the document editors and the individuals named as contributors in the acknowledgment sections.
+The document set defines several IANA registries that offer “Provisional Registrations” and "Permanent Registration, which both require Expert review.
+The IESG should select subject matter experts for these registration types;
+candidates include the document editors and the individuals named as contributors in the acknowledgment sections.

 ## 19. Validation of Formal Language Parts